S-Mazigh/painless-aws/README.md

 ## Painless Submission 2024

-This branch contains the files of `PL-PRS-BVA-KISSAT-2Gr` submitted to the parallel track of SAT Competition 2024.
+This branch contains the files of `PL-PRS-BVA-KISSAT-MPI` submitted to the parallel track of SAT Competition 2024.
 See:

     docker/painless-images/{common,leader,worker}/*